bsd/bsd-custom-donate-jekyll/README.md

 The basics though, involve creating

-1. a page layout template that pulls in
+1. a page layout template [layoutname].html (can use jekyll includes if you understand how to use them) that pulls in
-2. any necessary headers and footer wrappers, with their external assets pointed at the client site
+2. any necessary headers and footer wrappers, with their external assets (like images) tweaked to point at the client's production site
-3. a new scss folder for the project that compiles into the /page/-/donate/foldername folder
+3. a new folder [layoutname] in scss for the project that compiles the css into the /page/-/donate/[layoutname] folder

 ## Todo